-Parental control software is a kinder and more gentle version that is marketed as a way to insure little Bobby gets home and does his homework.
-Typical parental control apps have the major functions of letting parents read their children’s text messages, know about their location by tracking via GPS, and see children’s browsing and search history.
-Moreover, some parental control apps have more serious surveillance capabilities like collecting information from social media accounts, accessing private contents of someone’s phone e.g., photos and videos, enabling remote unauthorized access, turning on and off the device remotely, and keyloggers.
+Parental control software is a kinder and more gentle version that is marketed as a way to have more control over the safety of one’s children.
+Typical parental control apps have main functions like allowing parents to read their children’s text messages, know about their location by tracking via GPS, and monitor children’s browsing and search history.
+Moreover, some parental control apps have more serious surveillance capabilities like collecting information from social media accounts, accessing private contents of someone’s phone, for example, photos and videos, enabling remote unauthorized access, turning on and off the device remotely, and keyloggers.

-1. The tracker app is on my device
+1. Is the tracker app on my device?

 A: Yes, I know about it and willingly accept this – OK (It’s a company phone)

 B: I don’t know. – Not OK, this is bad

 2. Did I put the app on someone else’s device?

 A: They know and willingly accept this – OK (parental guidance app)

 B: They don’t know – but I have legal approval to do this (questionable).

 C: They don’t know. – Not OK, this is bad.